chengf2018/word_filter/README.md

 This is a simple word filter,you can skip some word then filter the bad word.

 # Build
+Liunx and Windows:

+    make all

+# Lua Binding
+cd lualib

 Linux:

     make linux